 • Muscle Weakness and Atrophy: CRPS can lead to muscle weakness and wasting.
 Reduced muscle strength and loss of tone may affect mobility and overall physical function.

-• Bone Loss: CRPS can cause bone demineralization, leading to weakened bones and increased risk of fractures.
+• Bone Loss: CRPS can cause bone demineralization, weakening bones, and increased risk of fractures.

-• Skin Problems: Changes in skin color, texture, and temperature are common in CRPS.
-The affected area may appear blotchy, shiny, or thin, and may be more susceptible to infections.
+• Skin Problems: Skin color, texture, and temperature changes are expected in CRPS.
+The affected area may appear blotchy, shiny, or thin and more susceptible to infections.

 • Cardiovascular and Respiratory Issues: In rare cases, CRPS can affect the cardiovascular system, leading to complications such as increased heart rate, changes in blood pressure, or difficulty breathing.